zulhaq-analytics/data-portfolio/account-rotation-3plus3/README.md

 A customer is considered **Healthy** if there is activity in *either* window:

-- Enquiry in the past 3 months, or
+- Enquiry in the past X months, or
-- Deal in the subsequent 3 months
+- Deal in the subsequent X months

 If **no activity** occurs for a full 6-month period: